brunoczim/nom-grapheme-clusters/README.md

 # nom-grapheme-clusters

-A library that adds support to strings for (`nom`)[https://crates.io/crates/nom] such that:
+A library that adds support to strings for [`nom`](https://crates.io/crates/nom) such that:

 1. An "element" of such string is a grapheme cluster/segment, not a byte nor an UTF-8 character.
 A grapheme cluster is a sequence of one or more characters such that they are displayed as what a human would feel like a single character should be.
-For instance, `"m̤̊"` is a single grapheme cluster, although it looks like a single written character.
+For instance, `"m̤̊"` is a single grapheme cluster, but not a single character although it looks like a single written character.

 2. Grapheme clusters location at the input string (i.e. the "source code") are tracked by their absolute position, line and column.
 All of the three data